|Facilities | Rating | Reviews|

 |Visit Bothwell/Roadchef's official website|

-Catering: Costa, Restbite, Costa Express Shops: WHSmith Main Amenities: Ecotricity electric vehicle charging point, Jackpot £500, Showers Motel: none Forecourt: Shell, Shop, Costa Express, Typhoo Tea, AdBlue
+Catering: Costa, Restbite, Costa Express, Typhoo Shops: WHSmith Main Amenities: Ecotricity electric vehicle charging point, Jackpot £500, Showers Motel: none Forecourt: Shell, Spar, Starbucks on the Go, AdBlue

 First two hours free for all vehicles, after which cars must pay £12 and HGVs, caravans and coaches £23, or £25 to include a £10 food voucher.